2014 Stanley Cup playoffs: Playoff bracket

 In each round, teams competed in a best-of-seven series following a 2–2–1–1–1 format (scores in the bracket indicate the number of games won in each best-of-seven series).
-The team with home ice advantage played at home for games one and two (and games five and seven, if necessary), and the other team was at home for games three and four (and game six, if necessary).
+The team with home-ice advantage played at home for games one and two (and games five and seven, if necessary), and the other team was at home for games three and four (and game six, if necessary).
 The top three teams in each division made the playoffs, along with two wild cards in each conference, for a total of eight teams from each conference.

-In the First Round, the lower seeded wild card in the conference played against the division winner with the best record while the other wild card played against the other division winner, and both wild cards were de facto #4 seeds.
-The other series matched the second and third place teams from the divisions.
-In the first two rounds, home ice advantage was awarded to the team with the better seed; in the last two rounds, it was awarded to the team that had the better regular season record.
-Beginning in 2013–14, the NHL officially changed the names of the first two rounds of the playoffs from Conference Quarterfinal/Semifinal to First/Second Round.
+In the first round, the lower-seeded wild card in the conference played against the division winner with the best record while the other wild card played against the other division winner, and both wild cards were de facto #4 seeds.
+The other two teams from each division played each other in the other series, with the second-placed team having home-ice advantage.
+In the first two rounds, home-ice advantage was awarded to the team with the higher seed; in the last two rounds, it was awarded to the team with the better regular season record.
+Beginning in 2013–14, the NHL officially changed the names of the first two rounds of the playoffs from Conference quarterfinals/semifinals to First/Second round.